laici00/fyp/README.md

 3. Info.
 - The Frontpage for this project is index.html.
 - You can see and test all the interfaces that I have made using .html file.
+- Click this link to test it: https://laici00.github.io/fyp/